CUHK-SE-Group/repair-agent/README.md

 ## How to run

-### Preparation
+### Environment Preparation

 - Modify the first line of `batch.sh` to use your own API key: `api_key='sk-xxx'`
     - To obtain an OpenAI API Key to start generation.
     - See [OpenAI Platform](https://platform.openai.com/api-keys) to understand how to get your own API key.
 - Modify the `COOKIE_LIST` of the `LeetcodeVerifier.py` to use your own `LEETCODE_SESSION` and `csrf_token` cookie.
     - To obtain the `LEETCODE_SESSION` and `csrf_token` cookie, you may first login your LeetCode account and utilize the developer view in web browser like Chrome or use browser extensions like [EditThisCookie](https://chromewebstore.google.com/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?pli=1).
     - The `leetcode_env` package comes from [Leetcode Hard Gym](https://github.com/GammaTauAI/leetcode-hard-gym).
-More implementation details are available in [DebugBench GitHub](https://github.com/thunlp/DebugBench) and [Debugbench Huggingface](https://huggingface.co/datasets/Rtian/DebugBench)
+More implementation details are available in [DebugBench GitHub](https://github.com/thunlp/DebugBench) and [DebugBench Huggingface](https://huggingface.co/datasets/Rtian/DebugBench)
 - Run `utils.py` to checkout the Defects4J repositories and corresponding test suites in your local environment.
     - Before checkout, please ensure the `defects4j` command is valid in your environment.
 Use `defects4j info -p Lang` to check installation.
 If not installed, please install [here](https://github.com/rjust/defects4j).
     - After checkout, the code and test are in the `defects4j` directory.